doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 1. Follow the prompts in the command-line window and wait for it to generate the patch
 1. Once complete, tes3cmd will create multipatch.esp in your Data Files

-The multipatch erroneously edits four levelled lists affected by the Daedric rarity mod "Some of a Kind" (installed in the [**Balance**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/BALANCE.md) section.
-Open TESAME and open the multipatch.esp.
-Filter by type and select the following four "Lev Item" entries and delete them (right click the entries and hit the delete key on your keyboard):
-1. **l_m_enchantitem_temple_rank8_2**
-1. **random excellent melee weapon**
-1. **random_Golden_saint_weapon**
-1. **random_Golden_saint_shield**

-If you installed the quest mod "Scrolls of the Nine Barriers" you will additionally need to delete this "Lev Item" entry:
-1. **random_scroll_all**

-Save the edited plugin by choosing "save as" and overwriting the original plugin.
-In Wrye Mash's Mods Tab, ensure the **multipatch.esp plugin** is at the bottom of your load order (i.e. last). **NOTE:** You will have to do this each time you regenerate your multipatch.

 ### Merged Objects
 Next, create the **Merged Objects patch** with **TES3Merge**:
 1. Launch TES3Merge.exe and wait for it to generate the plugin